harshsarda/LeadsPredictor/README.md

-# LeadsPredictor
+# LeadPredictor
-This repository contains a leads prediction model for a sample job marketplace data
+This repository contains a leads per opening prediction model for a sample job (posting) marketplace data

-Instructions:
+**Instructions:**

 1. Run train.py.
 This will create & dump model and feature transformers objects to the required directories.
 2. cd to LeadsPredictor directory.